wir/Disqus_Recent_Comments/readme.txt

 * Added RenettaRenula as a contributor
 * Plugin now properly displays the title when no comments are present
-* Plugin should now activate properly on multisite
+* Plugin should now activate properly on multisite (props to Army)
 * Added a new layout, Tight Spacing
-* Rewrote the connection to the disqus api to speed up the comments retrieval
+* Rewrote the connection to the disqus api to speed up the comment retrieval (props to theconsultant_)

 = 1.1 =